Simon Potter simon.potter@auckland.ac.nz and

 To return a CSS selector or XPath expression instead of

-we just need to specify that in the
+an id we just need to specify that in the

 optional third parameter.
 Again, this is the case in both